 How much can I get?

-We are aiming to provide funds for up to £50 per calendar month, per applicant.
+We are currently providing £30 per calendar month, per applicant.

 Are there restrictions on what I can spend the money on?

 No - the fund can be used for anything you are struggling with.

 How can I or someone I know apply?